neilfx1/cattraydetect/README.md

 * A trained YOLOv8 model capable of identifying individual cats.
 * A Telegram bot token and chat ID.
 * Frigate with MQTT and snapshot API access.
+* A camera pointing at the litter tray(s)
-* A Linux system with systemd (for reliable operation and secret management).
+* A Linux system or container with systemd (for reliable operation and secret management).

 ---